eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

 ```
 apt-get update \
   && apt-get install -qq -y --no-install-recommends \
-    gcc-7 \
-    g++-7 \
-    autoconf \
-    ca-certificates \
     ...
 ```

-2. This build uses the same gcc and g++ compiler levels as OpenJDK, which might be backlevel compared with the versions you use on your system.
-Create links for the compilers with the following commands:
+2. The previous step installed g++-7 and gcc-7 packages, which might be different than the default version installed on your system.
+Export variables to set the version used in the build.
 ```
-ln -s g++ /usr/bin/c++
-ln -s g++-7 /usr/bin/g++
-ln -s gcc /usr/bin/cc
-ln -s gcc-7 /usr/bin/gcc
+export CC=gcc-7 CXX=g++-7
 ```

 3. Download and setup **freemarker.jar** into a directory.